NSION/nsc3/README.md

 ## Prerequisites for NSC3 installation:
 - [x] Minimum HW configuration: 8 CPU cores, 16GB RAM, 500GB Free Disk.
 As reference 1h video clip is consuming around 2GB disk space.
+      Recommended 16 CPU cores, 32GB RAM to managed more than 50 simultaneous video sources.
 - [x] Linux operating system, Ubuntu 22.04 LTS as reference.
 - [x] The computer or virtual machine is allocated for NSC3 use only.
 - [x] Internet access is available